🌟 KEY TAKEAWAYS

 If you aren’t covered by a retirement plan with your employer, you’re allowed to claim the full amount of your IRA contributions as a tax deduction.
 For those who are married, if your spouse is covered by their workplace retirement plan, you can still claim some deductions but the amounts may be reduced.
 Workers, who are covered by their employers may also be able to claim some IRA tax deductions, but these amounts are limited if your income exceeds a certain amount.

-Although not a deduction, this credit is important for taxpayers who are parents.
+Although not a deduction, this tax credit is important for taxpayers who are parents.
+Unlike tax deductions, credits directly reduce the amount of income tax you owe for the year, dollar-for-dollar.
 There are 7 eligibility criteria in order to claim the child tax credit:

-- Dependent: You must claim the child as your dependent on your tax return, and they must meet those criteria
+- Dependent: You must claim the child as your dependent on your tax return, and they must meet the IRS criteria to be considered a dependent.

 If you’ve taken out a mortgage on your home, you may be eligible to claim some of the interest on that loan as a tax deduction.
-In order to do so, your mortgage has to be a secured debt that you intend to repay, and you must include home mortgage interest as part of an itemized deduction—meaning you can’t claim this if you choose to claim the standard deduction.
-The amounts you can claim depend upon the size of your mortgage and when it was incurred.
+In order to do so, your mortgage has to be a secured debt that you intend to repay, and you must include home mortgage interest as part of itemized deductions on Schedule A, Form 1040—meaning you can’t claim this deduction if you choose to claim the standard deduction.
+The amounts you can claim depend on the amount of your mortgage and when it was incurred.

-In previous years charitable donations were eligible as a tax deduction for everyone, but from 2023, charitable donations can only be claimed as part of the itemized deductions.
-If you choose to take the standard deduction, you won’t be able to write off any charitable donations.
+In previous years, charitable donations were available as a tax deduction for everyone.
+As of 2023, they can only be claimed as part of the itemized deductions and are subject to overall AGI limits (60% of AGI for cash donations).
+If you choose to take the standard deduction, you won’t be able to write off any charitable contributions.
+New tax rules creating a deduction for non-itemizers and new limits for itemizers do not take effect until 2026.

 Looking for more tax filing support?
 Discover how FreshBooks takes the pain out of tax preparation for helpful tips on filing your income taxes.